AnshikaSolanki3005/ARS-OS-A-Self-Learning-Autonomous-Race-Strategy-Agent-Using-Reinforcement-Learning/README.md

 # ARS-OS: A Self-Learning Autonomous Strategy Agent Using Reinforcement Learning

-The Autonomous Race Strategy Operating System (ARS-OS) is a self-learning AI system designed to make optimal race strategy decisions during a simulated race.
+The Autonomous Race Strategy Operating System (ARS-OS) is a self-learning AI system that uses reinforcement learning to make strategic decisions in a simulated race environment.

-The system continuously receives race environment data, including car telemetry, track conditions, competitor positions, and tire and fuel status.
-This information is passed to a deep learning–based reinforcement learning agent, which acts as the decision-making brain of the system.
+The system is designed to model race strategy as a sequential decision-making problem.
+At each step of a race, the agent observes the current race state — including factors such as tire wear, fuel level, and race progress — and selects an optimal strategy to maximize long-term performance.

-Based on the current race state, the agent selects strategic actions such as:
+Using a deep reinforcement learning approach, the agent learns to make decisions such as:

  - When to perform a pit stop

- - How to manage tire and fuel usage
+ - How to balance aggressive versus conservative driving

- - Whether to drive aggressively or conservatively
+ - How to manage tire and fuel usage over the course of a race

-These actions are executed in the race environment, and the system receives feedback in the form of rewards, such as improved lap times, better race positions, and efficient resource usage.
+Each action is executed within the simulated environment, and the agent receives feedback in the form of rewards based on race performance, resource efficiency, and strategic outcomes.

-Over multiple races, the agent learns from experience, continuously improving its strategy to achieve better overall race performance.
-The final outputs of the system include lap time trends, pit stop strategies, tire and fuel usage analysis, and overall race outcome metrics.
+Through repeated interaction with the environment across multiple simulated races, the agent improves its decision-making policy over time.
+The final system demonstrates how autonomous agents can learn effective high-level strategies under uncertainty without relying on pre-existing datasets.